nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Streaks are calculated relative to the date today.
 A year has approximately 52 weeks.
 Assume that your friend, John, has a weekly meeting goal set and the current week is week 10, you started to meet your friend on week 7 and you consistently met him for weeks 8 and 9 but not yet on week 10.
 John's streak will be 3 on week 10.
 If you managed to meet him on week 10, his streak will be incremented by 1, to 4.
 However, once the Monday of week 11 reaches, John's streak will be reset back to 0.
-The goal deadline for weekly goals is 11:59pm on Sundays, and you did not manage to meet John for the whole of week 10.
+The goal deadline for weekly goals is 11:59 pm on Sundays, and you did not manage to meet John for the whole of week 10.
 Because of that, you failed to keep to your goal of meeting John weekly and so the streak resets.

 Streaks for monthly and yearly goals are calculated the same way.
 You can switch the week numbers to months or years.
 Another thing to note is if you have already achieved the goal